Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: Noise channel after randomized compiling

 \subsection{Pauli twirling of a n-qubit noise channel}

 Here, we follow the step of computation detailed in~\cite{Cai2019}.
 A general noise channel applied on a density matrix can be written as:

 $M$ is the so-called Kraus operator and we should stress that for a given noise channel this decomposition in terms of Kraus operators is not unique.
 Each Kraus operator can be decomposed over the Pauli basis: where $P=\{\mathbb{I}_2,\sigma_x,\sigma_y,\sigma_z\}^{\otimes n}$.
-The general noise channel reads: The twirling of the noise channel over $\mathcal{T}_p^{\otimes n}=P$ consists to apply Pauli matrices ($w$ in Eq.~\eqref{eq:twirl}) before and after the noise channel and average the result: where $\zeta(w,p)$ is the sign of the commutation between $w$ and $p$: $+1$ if both commute, $-1$ if they anticommute.
+The general noise channel reads: The twirling of the noise channel over $\mathcal{T}_p^{\otimes n}=P$ consists \old{to apply}of applying Pauli matrices ($w$ in Eq.~\eqref{eq:twirl}) before and after the noise channel and average the result over the twirling set: where $\zeta(w,p)$ is the sign of the commutation between $w$ and $p$: $+1$ if both commute, $-1$ if they anticommute.
 In particular, one has the relation:

 One inserts Eq.~\eqref{eq:commute} in Eq.~\eqref{eq:twirl2}, and splits the sums over $p_1$ and $p_2$ in two parts: the first one when $p_1=p_2$ and the second one when $p_1\neq p_2$.
 The first sum evaluates $\zeta(w,p_1^2)=\zeta(w,\mathbb{I}_n)=+1$.
 For the second sum when $p_1\neq p_2$, we decompose the Pauli matrices over the different qubits $w=\bigotimes_{a=0}^{n-1} w^a$ and $p=p_1p_2=\bigotimes_{a=0}^{n-1} p^a$.
 The sum over $w$ rewrites: When $p_1\neq p_2$, it exists at least one qubit $a$ such that $p^a\neq\mathbb{I}_2$.
 For that qubit, terms $w^a= \mathbb{I}_2$ and $w^a=p^a$ evaluate to $\zeta(w^a,p^a)=+1$ while the two other terms give $-1$.
 As a consequence, Eq.~\eqref{eq:commute2} vanishes.
 Only the diagonal term ($p_1=p_2$) is non zero in Eq.~\eqref{eq:twirl2} and gives: